spear97/Py3D-World/README.md

 ## Scene

+The `Scene` class is responsible for managing the objects within a 3D scene in a graphics application.
+It maintains a list of objects and provides methods for adding objects to the scene, loading initial objects, and updating the scene.
+Additionally, it incorporates an advanced skybox for environmental rendering.

+- Initialization:** The constructor initializes  the Scene object with a reference to the application (app) and creates an empty list to store objects.
+It then loads initial objects into the scene and creates an advanced skybox.

+- Adding Objects:** add_object: Method to add objects to the scene by appending them to the list of objects.

 ## Camera

 The `Camera` class is responsible for handling camera movement, rotation, and generating view and projection matrices.
 Here's a summary of its key components and functionality: